 Manage notifications for each of your communities

 At the bottom of the page, each community you belong to is listed.
 For each community, you can manage:

 - its discussion notification subscription type and

-- whether its content should be included in the daily and/or weekly consolidated digest (if these digests are enabled on your Thrive Community).
+- whether its content should be included in the daily and/or weekly consolidated digest (if these digests are enabled for your site).

 To make an update, select an option from the dropdown and/or check the appropriate box for the consolidated digests.
 These updates are immediately applied; there isn't an associated save action.

 Set override email addresses for your notifications